Atharv-R/Tengu1327/README.md

 - 👋 Hi, I’m @Tengu1327
-- 👀 I’m interested in Coding, Data Science and Analytics
+- 👀 I’m passionate about Math, ML and Gen AI.
-- 🌱 I’m currently learning R and Python, while I'm proficient in Java
+- 🌱 I’m currently learning advanced Deep Learning in Python.
-- 💞️ I’m looking to collaborate on projects for sampling/modeling data, or normal problem solving codes
-- 📫 How to reach me : atharvofficial1327@gmail.com
+- 📫 How to reach me : atharvraturi@berkeley.edu

 <!---
 Tengu1327/Tengu1327 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.